South Holland - Facts and Figures

 Figures from Citypopulation and based on 2016 estimates.

-The Port of Rotterdam is the largest shipping port in Europe and, until 2004, was the largest shipping port in the world (Shanghai now holds that title).
+The Port of Rotterdam is the largest shipping port in Europe.

-RandstadRail is a light rail service that only operates in South Holland.
-It bridges the gap between the National Rail Service and the more local tram service, connecting the metropolitan area of Rotterdam with that of The Hague.
-It runs on a combination of older tracks unused by National Rail as well as some of the active local tram tracks.
-One line connects The Hague to Rotterdam via Delft and Schiedam, while two lines connect The Hague with Zoetermeer.
+RandstadRail is a light rail service specific to South Holland.
+It bridges the gap between the National Rail Service and more local tram service, connecting the Rotterdam metropolitan area with The Hague metropolitan area.
+It operates across a combination of former railroad tracks as well as active tram and metro tracks.
+One line connects The Hague to Rotterdam via Voorburg, Leidschendam, Nootdorp, Pijnacker, Berkel en Rodenrijs and Bergschenhoek, and a second connects The Hague to Zoetermeer via Voorburg and Leidschendam.

-- Find more information on transport in the Netherlands
+- Find more information on South Holland Regional Public Transport

 - Find more information on international organisations based in The Hague

-- Find more information on NGOs in The Hague
+- Find more information on European organisations based in The Hague

 - Read Angloinfo's guide to working in the Netherlands